 Setting up a Tor over VPN configuration is pretty simple, and it isn’t dependent on your choice of operating system or anything like that.

 Follow these instructions to set up and use Tor over VPN:

 - Step 1: Purchase, download, and install the VPN of your choice.
 A VPN that doesn’t keep logs is better than one that does.
 And a VPN that doesn’t keep logs and accepts anonymous payments using Bitcoin is better yet.
-See our guide to the best VPNs for some available options.
+(Check out our best vpn guide for the VPNs we recommend)

 - Step 2: Launch your VPN and make sure it is working properly.

 - Step 3: Download and install the version of the Tor Browser for your operating system from the official TorProject Download page.